joseantonio2001/secure_framework/README.md

 This component focuses on protecting the integrity of the data handled by the application.

 - **Input Validation & Sanitization (Sanitize)**: Protects the application from Cross-Site Scripting (XSS) attacks by sanitizing all user-provided input.
+- **Secure Output Encoding & XSS Prevention (CSP)**: Complements input sanitization by providing a critical defense on the output layer.
+It instructs the browser to block and report a wide range of injection attacks, serving as a powerful final backstop.

 ## Installation & Integration